ranjeetha-virdi/Movie-Recommender/README.md

 ## Collaborative Filtering:

 Collaborative filtering tackles the similarities between the users and items to perform recommendations.
 Meaning that the algorithm constantly finds the relationships between the users and their likes and in-turns does the recommendations based on similarities between the movies they like.
 The algorithm learns the similarities between the movies the users like.
-The most common technique is by performing cosinesimilarity function to find the similar movies that make up the interest of a particular set user of users based on their ratings.
+The most common technique is by performing cosine similarity function to find the similar movies that make up the interest of a particular set user of users based on their ratings.
 Once cosinesimilarity is calculated we will define a quality threshold to sort movies based on these scores.

 ## Data Collection: